Archdiocese of Bamberg: History

 On 1 November 1007, a synod was held in Frankfurt.
-Eight archbishops and twenty-seven bishops were present at the synod as well as the German King Henry II.
+Eight archbishops and twenty-seven bishops were present at the synod, as well as the German King Henry II.
 Henry II intended to create a new diocese that would aid in the final conquest of paganism in the area around Bamberg.
 But the territory of the Wends on the upper Main, the Wiesent, and the Aisch had belonged to the Diocese of Würzburg since the organization of the Middle German bishoprics by St. Boniface, so that no new diocese could be erected without the consent of the occupant of that see.
-The bishop of Würzburg raised no objection to parting with some of his territory, especially as the king promised to have Würzburg raised to an archbishopric and to give him an equivalent in Meiningen.
+The bishop of Würzburg did not object to parting with some of his territory, especially as the king promised to have Würzburg raised to an archbishopric and to give him an equivalent in Meiningen.
 The consent of Pope John XVII was obtained for this arrangement, but the elevation of Würzburg to an archbishopric proved impracticable, and its bishop withdrew his consent.

 At the synod, Henry obtained permission for the foundation of the diocese of Bamberg from parts of the dioceses of Würzburg and Eichstätt.
 Bamberg was made directly subordinate to Rome.
 It was also decided that Eberhard, the king's chancellor, would be ordained by the archbishop of Mainz, Willigis, to be the head of the new border area diocese.
-The new diocese had expensive gifts at the synod confirmed by documents, in order to place it on a solid foundation.
-Henry wanted the celebrated monkish rigour and studiousness of the Hildesheim cathedral chapter – Henry himself was educated there – linked together with the churches under his control, including his favourite diocese of Bamberg.
+The new diocese had expensive gifts at the synod, confirmed by documents, to place it on a solid foundation.
+Henry wanted the celebrated monastic rigour and studiousness of the Hildesheim cathedral chapter – Henry himself was educated there – linked together with the churches under his control, including his favourite diocese of Bamberg.
 The next seven bishops were named by the emperors, after which free canonical election was the rule.
 Eberhard's immediate successor, Suidger of Morsleben, became pope in 1046 as Clement II.
 He was the only pope to be interred north of the Alps in the Bamberg Cathedral.
 In the thirteenth century, the diocese gradually became a territorial principality, and its bishops took secular precedence next after the archbishops; Bishop Henry I was the first prince-bishop.

 The fortieth bishop, George III of Limburg (1505–22), was inclined toward the Reformation, which caused a violent social outbreak under his successor Weigand (1522–56), and the city suffered severely in the Second Margrave War (1552–55), as well as in the Thirty Years' War, when it was placed under the jurisdiction of Bernard, the new Duke of Franconia.

 At the Peace of Westphalia (1648), the bishops recovered their possessions.
 In 1802, in the course of the German mediatization, the prince-bishopric was secularized and its territory annexed to Bavaria.
 From 1808 to 1817 the diocese was vacant; but by the Bavarian Concordat of the latter year it was made an archbishopric, with Würzburg, Speyer, and Eichstädt as suffragan sees.